Deploying NGINX and NGINX Plus with Docker

 Note: Never upload your NGINX Plus images to a public repository such as Docker Hub.
 Doing so violates your license agreement.

-To generate an NGINX Plus image:
+To generate a custom NGINX Plus image:

 2. As with NGINX Open Source, default NGINX Plus image has the same default settings: